 Adrian has spent more than two years speaking to over 100,000 children and young adults in schools and colleges all over the country to get his message over.

 The campaign really took off In September 2014 when Adrian toured Britain on a specially designed hand-cycle, speaking to local schools and colleges.

 Said Adrian: “It started as a four week tour and now it’s taken over my life.
 I knew that the message was important, but I had no idea how many people are affected by hate crime and bullying on a daily basis.
 These people are experiencing real suffering and it’s important that we do something about it.”

 As news of his epic trip spread, Adrian was invited to 10 Downing Street by Prime Minister David Cameron for a briefing on the scheme.
 A few weeks later the Prime Minister recognised the importance of Adrian’s message and campaign by giving him a special Point Of Light Award which recognises outstanding individuals who make a change in their community and inspire others.

-He only learned about this side of Julia’s life after her death and has vowed that her memory will live on in an extension to his campaign, specifically aimed at teenage self-harm and suicide under the hash tag #SASSY (Support Against Self-harm & Suicide in Youth).
+Now he has vowed that her memory will live on in an extension to his campaign, specifically aimed at teenage self-harm and suicide under the hash tag #SASSY (Support Against Self-harm & Suicide in Youth).

 He is also in the process of trying to gain charitable status for his campaign, even while he travels the country delivering his message on community outreach, intent on getting his message to anyone who may not hear it otherwise as well as maintaining a programme of talking to young people in schools and colleges.